RocketPuppy/Retrograde/CHEATSHEET.md

 ## Constructing Assets
 * Place the asset to be constructed facedown on the asset field.
-* When the asset has construction points greater than or equal to its construction cost, it enters play tapped and faceup.
+* When the asset has construction points greater than or equal to its construction cost, it enters play faceup.

-# Research
-* Each turn, any untapped asset may perform research.
-* An asset that performs research becomes tapped.
-* Draw one card when an asset performs research.

 # Spacecraft
 * Class: fighter, corvette, frigate, capital.